 Usage of so many static variables is something I do not like - it exerts pressure on the heap.
 And amateurishly conceived utility classes like StrPtrLen literally drives me mad - these guys have created a class to hold a pointer to sombody else's data!
 Please be extremely careful while using this almost criminal class - it invites misuse.
 Overall, the code could have been neater, but hey, I did not pay for this.
 I will take what DSS is worth for.

-Koushik serves Yahoo!
-Video Streaming Center from its Dallas location.
+Koushik is an Architect who also manages a team of developers and architects at Yahoo Cloud Organization, including Media Content Serving and Storage.
 An Electronics Engineer from Jadavpur University, he has been a consultant throughout most of his career.
-Apart from spending time with work and projects, he loves cricket, Kishore Kumar, Bruce Willis, camping and fishing, Mediterranean food, sea beaches and his gas grill.
+Apart from spending time with work and projects, he loves playing cricket, listening to old songs, watching science fiction movies, camping and fishing, all kinds of food, sea beaches and his gas grill.